NoahSchmitz/noahschmitz.github.io/_posts/2014-09-21-a-crash-course-in-leatherworking.md

 ![IMAG0172.jpg](/media/IMAG0172.jpg)

-Lastly I tried to do some edge finishing following this (and other similar guides)
+Lastly I tried to do some edge finishing following this guide.
+It sure did help, but I had basically none of the proper tools.
+I will maybe re-visit this part if I get better tools.

+<iframe width="560" height="315" src="//www.youtube-nocookie.com/embed/UsxqMb6br38?rel=0" frameborder="0" allowfullscreen></iframe>